 UPDATED: December 21, 2020

-Following the WHO’s declaration of a global public health emergency in January and the fact that Covid-19 is now considered a pandemic outbreak, we at Kaya are following progress of the issue to ensure we support our in-country teams and our participants as the situation develops.
-Our thoughts go out to the people of China who are at the center of the epidemic, and to those affected by the illness.
+Following the WHO’s declaration of a global public health emergency in January and the fact that Covid-19 is now considered a pandemic outbreak, we at Kaya are following the progress of the situation to ensure we support our in-country teams and our participants as the situation develops.
+Our thoughts go out to all those affected by the illness.